Controlling and regularly reviewing which employees have access to which systems and data aren't just enterprise...

 To counter these problems, it's critical to conduct user access reviews.

-What is a user access review and why is it important?
+What is a user access review?

-Performing user account reviews, also known as account recertification, account attestation or entitlement review, is critical to monitor, manage and audit the user account lifecycle from creation to termination -- and everywhere in between.
+Performing user account reviews, also known as account recertification, account attestation or entitlement reviews, is critical to monitor, manage and audit the user account lifecycle from creation to termination -- and everywhere in between.

 Common user access risks